Akatsuki667/holbertonschool-web_back_end/ES6_data_manipulation/README.md

 - Create a function `getStudentIdsSum` that returns the sum of all the student ids.
 - It should accept a list of students (from `getListStudents`) as a parameter.
 - You must use the `reduce` function on the array.

+## 4. Combine
+- Create a function `updateStudentGradeByCity` that returns an array of students for a specific city with their new grade
+- It should accept a list of students (from `getListStudents`), a `city` (String), and `newGrades` (Array of “grade” objects) as parameters.